The time I demanded a doctor listen to me.

 With no more words, he left the room, leaving me alone to fight the monster raging inside my head.

 Apparently, I was too emotional to need help.
+High-functioning bipolar was stopping me from getting the help I needed.

 Determined Not To Give Up